Science Kits: 6-8th Grade

 North Carolina State Standards

-• 6.L.1.2 Explain the significance of the processes of photosynthesis, respiration, and transpiration to the survival of green plants and other organisms.
+• LS.6.1.1 Use models to explain how the processes of photosynthesis, respiration, and transpiration work together to meet the needs of plants.
 (WITH MODIFICATION)

-6.L.2 Understand the flow of energy through ecosystems and the responses of populations to the biotic and abiotic factors in their
+LS.6.2 Understand the flow of energy through ecosystems and the responses of populations to the biotic and abiotic factors in their environment.

-• 6.L.2.1 Summarize how energy derived from the sun is used by plants to produce sugars (photosynthesis) and is transferred within food chains and food webs (terrestrial and aquatic) from producers to consumers to decomposers.
+• LS.6.2.1 Use models to summarize how energy derived from the sun is used by plants to produce sugars (photosynthesis) and is transferred to consumers and decomposers.
 (WITH MODIFICATION)

 Click Here for Earth’s Crust Teacher Resources